jadijadi/lpic1book/content/1101_perform_security_administration_tasks.md

 **netstat, fuser and lsof**

-On module 109.1 we talked about ports, ports are like wholes in our systems used by servers to listen to the outside world.
+On module 109.1 we talked about ports.
+Ports are like wholes in our systems used by programs to listen to the outside world.
 If I'm running a web server on my computer I should have a port open so people can ask that server "please show me your index.html".
 Many malwares open ports to let the attacker to communicate with them.
 It is important to check your computer for open ports time to time.
-The main command for this task is `netstat` using the `-na` or `-ap` or `-tuna` switch..
-I'm sure tuna is easy to remember if you have the tuna fish in mind!
+The older command for this is the `netstat`; using the `-na` or `-ap` or `-tuna` switch..
+I'm sure 'tuna' is easy to remember if you have every enjoyed a tuna sandwith.

 ```text
 jadi@funlife ~$ netstat -tuna